Armstrong Gibbs: Musical career

 Early in his adulthood, Gibbs found little time to compose because of teaching duties, and publishers had rejected the few songs he had found time to write.
 Gibbs was considering becoming a partner with the Wick School.
 However, Gibbs was awarded a commission in 1919 to write a musical for the school on the occasion of the Headmaster's retirement.
 Two significant incidents that altered his career came from this project.
 The first was the formation of his friendship with poet Walter de la Mare, who accepted Gibbs's offer to write the text for the play.
-The second was that the conductor of this production was none other than Adrian Boult who convinced Gibbs to take a leave of absence from teaching and study music at the Royal College of Music for one year.
+The second was that the conductor of this production was Adrian Boult, who convinced Gibbs to take a leave of absence from teaching and study music at the Royal College of Music for one year.
 At the Royal College, Gibbs studied with Ralph Vaughan Williams, Charles Wood, and Boult himself.
 With the help of the Director, Sir Hugh Allen, he managed to have some of his songs published thus initiating his musical career.

 In the early 1920s, Gibbs and his family returned to Danbury, Essex, just a few miles from where Gibbs spent his childhood.
 Here, Vaughan Williams was their neighbor for a short time.
 Later, Gibbs had a house built in Danbury, named Crossings, where he lived until World War II.